 WHY?We need to save every rainforest in the world so future generations have somewhere to get stuck.
 Not because we’re tree hugging sandal weavers, but because the world would be shit without them.
 It’s not about the carbon off twatting, the point is rainforests are indescribably excellent.
 We don't just want to have adventures across this here planet, we also want to save it a bit too.
 We're working with the lovely folks at Cool Earth trying to not just save a tiny piece of the world at a time, but by saving the whole thing in one go.

 HOW?The best way to raise these funds is through your friends and families, people you work with or anyone who's got a dirty little secret only you know about.
 We've found that the best way to collect these funds is through an online platform such as Virgin Money Giving as they make it easy for us to count the funds, the cash goes straight to the charities and also because it is possible for the charities to claim Gift Aid.
 Different charities can use different fundraising platforms in different countries so it's best to check with the charities which is best.

 WHEN?You've got until 6 weeks after the adventure to collect that cash, this means you get as long as possible to raise funds including the duration of the event and shortly after.

-WHAT HAPPENS IF I MISS THE TARGET?If you can't raise £1000, unfortunately you will go to hell.
+WHAT HAPPENS IF I MISS THE TARGET?If you can't reach the target, unfortunately you will go to hell.
 Together with the charities we give you tips and resources to help and when the time to count up what everyone has raised comes about we will pester you somewhat, but we won’t set any dogs on you, or force you to sell your children.
 We will be very, very disappointed though and do a sad face at you.